 Boy Scout Programs*

 Workshops are given at your site or in the museum and fulfill all requirements for the badge.
 Fee: $10 each scout or tag-a-long.
-There is a minimum of 25 scouts and a maximum of 50.
+There is a minimum of $250.
 Small groups can be combined to reach the minimum.
-We can help to put groups together if needed.
 Pins and Belt loops are not included.
 A visit to the Science Center fulfills Tiger, Bear and Wolf requirements for Family Fun.

 Tigers, Wolfs, Bears and Webelos

 · Crime Lab- All ages will enjoy this CSI program.
 Working in pairs, scouts learn how to take fingerprints, identify inks, and compare shoe prints.
 Using this information they solve a mystery.
 (Bears 7a)

 · Astronomy Pin- Join us in our portable planetarium Star Lab to identify constellations, find the North Star, and learn the phases of the moon.
 (Astrology belt loop, Bears Elective 1 space)

 · Catapults- (Minumum 3 weeks advance notice is required for this program) Using catapult kits, scouts will identify and use tools correctly and safely to nail, screw and glue together the wooden kits.
 Safe operation is stressed.
 (Bear 20a, 21a and 10a – Wolf 3a, 5abcd, Elective 5ghi) ($5.00 extra per scout for this program.)